nitinpranami/ChemSudoku/README.md

   <content>
   <![CDATA[
 # ${1:Sudo-Chem}
+## Introduction

-Like your ordinary Sudoku game, this project requires you to answer a chemistry question if you insert the wrong value.
+Unlike your ordinary Sudoku game, this project requires you to answer a chemistry question if you insert the wrong value.
 Incorrect answers would result in further point deductions while correct answers will result in positive impact on your score.

 ## Installation and Usage